DataScienceAndEngineering/machine-learning-dse-i210-final-project-bird-sound-recognition/README.md

 -> Please download and extract the dataset to a folder.
 The extracted folder will have a "bird_songs_metadata.csv" file and a "wavfiles" folder containing all the wav files of bird sounds.

--> Please download the .py files below to a folder. src/data/make_dataset_deep.py src/features/build_features_deepmodels.py src/models/train_model_deep.py
+-> Please download the following .py files to a folder. src/data/make_dataset_deep.py, src/features/build_features_deepmodels.py, src/models/train_model_deep.py, src/models/predict_model_deep.py, src/visualization/visualisations_deep_models.py, src/run_bestmodel.py
-src/models/predict_model_deep.py
-src/visualization/visualisations_deep_models.py
-src/run_bestmodel.py

 -> Please edit the dataset paths in lines #19 and #20 of run_bestmodel.py to the folder paths containing the downloaded data.